 - Benzodiazepine addiction treatment is necessary to help a person to detox from benzodiazepines safely

 - There are several types of benzodiazepine rehab treatment options including medical detox, inpatient or outpatient rehabs, dual diagnosis facilities and aftercare

 - There are several differences between inpatient and outpatient rehab facilities including financial costs, level of disruption, length of treatment and success rates

 - Insurance plans cover addiction treatment, although plans vary in regards to the types and lengths of coverage

 - Individualized aftercare planning occurs following a stay in rehab to help a person to maintain sobriety, maintain consistency and to practice skills that have been learned.

-If you or a loved one struggle with a substance use disorder, contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can help.
+If you or a loved one struggle with a substance use disorder, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can help.
 You deserve a healthier future, call today.

 National Institute of Health.
 “Management of benzodiazepine misuse and dependence.
 October 1, 2015.
 Accessed July 30, 2019.